Safest and Best Crypto Exchanges in Australia 2024

 Kraken was founded in 2011 and is one of the largest global exchanges - which happens to be popular with Australian investors too.
 Kraken is one of the top crypto exchanges, with more than 6 million active users, trading nearly 200 cryptocurrencies.
 Much of Kraken's popularity comes down to the transparent nature of the team running things behind the scenes - the CEO himself is a firm believer in the not your keys, not your crypto mantra and encourages self-custody when you're not actively trading.

-- Has Kraken ever been hacked?
+Has Kraken ever been hacked?
 No, Kraken has never been hacked.
 But some accounts have been compromised due to user error - for example, falling victim to phishing emails.

-- Will Kraken refund me if I'm hacked?
+Will Kraken refund me if I'm hacked?
 They haven't been - so we don't know for certain, but it's likely.
 Kraken has previously refunded traders hit with by a dip in ETH price on Kraken where the price disparity from other exchanges was considerable, so historically the exchange has done its best to look after its users.

-- Do you own your own keys on Kraken?
+Do you own your own keys on Kraken?
 No, Kraken is a centralised exchange so you don't own your keys.
 The CEO of Kraken recommends using a non-custodial, hardware wallet to protect your assets.

-- Can Kraken freeze accounts?
+Can Kraken freeze accounts?
 Kraken can freeze accounts, but they're unlikely to unless pressured by government legislation or law.

-- How many cryptocurrencies are on Kraken?
+How many cryptocurrencies are on Kraken?
 There are 195 cryptocurrencies available on Kraken exchange at the time of writing.

-- Does Kraken have a mobile app?
+Does Kraken have a mobile app?
 Yes, Kraken has a mobile app.
 There was also a Kraken Futures app - but this was discontinued in January 2022.

-- What fees will I pay on Kraken?
+What fees will I pay on Kraken?
 Kraken has a simple tier fee structure - between 0% and 0.16% for makers and 0.10% to 0.26% for takers, based on your monthly trading volume.
-There is also a 0.9% fee purchasing any stablecoins, a 1.5% fee for any other crypto purchase plus a transaction fee of up to 3.75% depending on payment method.
+There is also a 0.9% fee for purchasing any stablecoins, a 1.5% fee for any other crypto purchase plus a transaction fee of up to 3.75% depending on the payment method.

-- Are there any deposit and withdrawal limits on Kraken?
+Are there any deposit and withdrawal limits on Kraken?
 Depending on your payment method, the deposit minimum on Kraken is as low as $1.
-Deposit and withdrawal limits on Kraken are based on account level - for example, there's a $9,000 deposit and withdrawal daily for Kraken express accounts.
+Deposit and withdrawal limits on Kraken are based on your account level - for example, there's a $9,000 deposit and withdrawal daily for Kraken express accounts.